bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         text: '[40]'
       -
         type: text
         text: '.
-There is little difference between Bill C-69 and past governmental efforts.
-The Federal Government actions over the past seven years indicates an ongoing tendency toward imperialism using Indigenous land and labour as the vehicle for generating wealth.
-Resource development lays the foundation for the dispossession of Indigenous lands.'
+There is little difference between Bill C-69 and past governmental approaches and actions.
+The past seven years have shown an ongoing affinity toward imperialistic propensities that commandeer Indigenous land and labour as the vehicle for generating wealth.
+Resource development is a foundational element that significantly contributes to the dispossession and exploitation of Indigenous lands.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: "\_"
   -
     type: paragraph
     content: